 Caprylic Acid (C8) vs. MCT Oil Products

-Something to consider is that most MCT oil products are generally a mixture of caprylic acid and capric / decanoic acid (C10) and sometimes lauric acid (C12).
-The exact ratio of each varies by product and typically contains between 50 to 75% caprylic acid).
+Something to consider is that most MCT oils products are generally a mixture of caprylic acid and capric / decanoic acid (C10) and sometimes lauric acid (C12).
+The exact ratio of each varies by product and contains between 50 to 75% caprylic acid.

-MCT oil has accumulated a healthy amount of research in peer-reviewed literature over the past few decades, and it is safe to assume that many of its benefits are derived from caprylic acid (since caprylic acid generally constitutes the majority / 50% of the mixture).
-That being said, MCT products are not identical to pure caprylic acid products so be careful not to confuse the two.
+MCT oil has built a healthy amount of research in peer-reviewed studies over the past few decades.
+Many of its benefits come from caprylic acid.
+This is because caprylic acid makes up the majority /50% of the mixture.
+That said, MCT products are not identical to pure caprylic acid products.
+Be careful not to confuse the two.

 Typical Fatty Acid Composition of Oil Products (MCT, Coconut, Palm, C8)

-C8 products are essentially a refined version of MCT oils that have had the capric acid (C10) and lauric acid (C12) removed out, leaving only caprylic acid as the fatty acid component.
+C8 products are a refined version of MCT oils that have had the capric acid (C10) and lauric acid (C12) removed.
+This leaves only caprylic acid as the fatty acid component.

-This is thought to improve GI tolerability, a significant inconvenience associated with MCT oil (i.e. GI distress, indigestion, and diarrhea can result for the less experienced or if doses over a tablespoon are taken).
-Caprylic acid has a shorter hydrocarbon chain than capric and lauric acids, and thus seems to pass through the GI tract quicker and so is rapidly shuttled out to the liver for enzyme metabolism.
-This may help to reduce the GI distress issue experienced with MCT oils.
+This improves gut tolerability, a common issue with MCT oil.
+GI distress, indigestion, and diarrhoea can result in those new to MCT oils or if doses are over a tablespoon.
+Caprylic acid has a shorter hydrocarbon chain than capric and lauric acids.
+Therefore it seems to pass through the GI tract quicker.
+It is quickly moved out to the liver for metabolism.
+This may help to reduce the GI distress felt with MCT oils.